lockss/lockss-rtd-manual/docs/installing/k3s.rst

    K3s stores state data in :file:`/var/lib/rancher/k3s` by default, but if :file:`/var` is space-limited, you should specify a different directory as the K3s state data directory will grow to at least 5-10GB.
 Enter a directory path of your choice followed by :kbd:`Enter`, or simply hit :kbd:`Enter` to accept the default.

 5. If Rancher's K3s install script (https://get.k3s.io) cannot recover from an error condition, it may display an error message with a suggested remediation before exiting.
-If applicable, perform the recommended action and re-run :program:`install-k3s`.
-See the :ref:`When the K3s Installer Fails` section of :doc:`/troubleshooting/k3s`.
+If applicable, perform the recommended action and re-run :program:`install-k3s` (see :ref:`When the K3s Installer Fails` for guidance).

 .. tip::